 HopSkipDrive is available in the San Francisco, Los Angeles/Orange County, San Jose and Denver areas.

 Kango is a California based service for driving children and babysitting.
 Their “drivers and sitters are local babysitters, moms, and teachers with 3-20 years of childcare experience, who have passed our comprehensive screening process.”

 Kango is available in the San Francisco and Los Angeles areas.

 Other companies we found online include Kid Car (New York), Bubbl (Dallas), GoKart (near Raleigh, North Carolina), Kid’s Kruiser (Ann Arbor, Michigan), Sheprd (Newton, Massachusetts), Zem Car (Boston), and Zum (San Francisco).
-Plus, there are carpool services like GoKid and GoChaperone to connect parents together for carpooling to activities.
+Plus, there are carpool services like GoKid to connect parents together for carpooling to activities.